rodrigoalvesvieira/old-blog/_posts/2012-02-09-to-i-for-instances-trueclass-falseclass.md

 ---
-layout: post
+layout: post_no_comments
-title: Instances of TrueClass and FalseClass need to_i, right?
+title: Instances of TrueClass and FalseClass could have to_i
 ---

 <span class="drops">T</span>oday, in a Rails app, I needed to represent a boolean attribute coming from the database as either 1 or 0, then I called the <span class="small_code">to_i</span> method on this attribute and boom! <span class="small_code">NoMethodError</span>.
-There's the obvious implementation of these methods:
+Here's the obvious implementation of these methods:

 {% highlight ruby %}